-During one of my first supervision’s as a social worker I was asked what I like about being a therapist.
-I replied: helping people.
+During my first supervision as a social worker, I was asked what I like about being a therapist.
+I replied: ‘helping people.’

-Helping someone, a family, a kid, and/ or adult, is one of the most rewarding things I can think of doing in a world riddled with competition, violence, and tragedy.
-The act of helping, the helping profession, is and needs to be must, in a world of “nebulous” shoulds.
+Helping someone, a family, a kid, and/ or an adult is one of the most rewarding things I can think of doing in a world riddled with competition, violence, and tragedy.
+The act of helping, the helping profession, is and needs to be a must in a world of “nebulous” shoulds.

-So helping professionals, keep your heads up, and keep the work going!
-Continue to support people through hopeless times instilling inspiration to all you grace with your helping hands.
+Ultimately, I am hoping all of you are helping professionals keep your heads up!
+Keep the work going!
+Continue to support people through hopeless times, instilling inspiration to all your grace with your altruistic hands.